sjmcfarla/python_repo/README.md

 #

-this is repo to test python scripting
+This is repo to test python scripting on MAC